kelechiP/AutomationTools/README.md

 Documentation is provided for Terraform Enterprise setup, usage, and policy enforcement.

 Team members are trained on using Terraform Enterprise for IaC workflows.

+Terraform AWS EC2 Provisioning Repository
+Overview
+This repository contains Terraform configurations to provision EC2 instances in AWS.
+The infrastructure is designed for deployment via Jenkins pipeline with environment-specific configurations stored under environments/.

+Repository Structure
+Copy
+.
+├── main.tf                  # Main Terraform configuration
+├── variables.tf             # Variable declarations
+├── tfsecExcludedRules.txt   # TFSec exclusion rules
+├── jenkinsfile              # Jenkins pipeline configuration
+├── README.md                # This documentation
+└── environments/
+    └── dev-UK/              # UK development environment
+        ├── terraform.tfvars # Environment-specific variables
+        └── backend.conf    # Backend configuration
+Getting Started
+Prerequisites
+Terraform (>= 1.0.0)

+AWS account with appropriate permissions

+Jenkins access with pipeline configured

+Deployment via Jenkins
+The Jenkins pipeline is pre-configured to:

+Checkout this repository

+Initialize Terraform with the appropriate backend

+Plan or apply changes based on parameters

+Deploy to the dev-UK environment by default

+To trigger a deployment:

+Navigate to the Jenkins job

+Select "Build with Parameters"

+Adjust parameters as needed (see below)

+Click "Build"

+Customizing the AMI ID
+Method 1: Jenkins Pipeline Parameters
+When triggering the Jenkins job:

+Locate the AMI_ID parameter in the build form

+Enter your desired AMI ID (e.g., ami-0123456789abcdef0)

+Leave blank to use the default AMI from variables.tf

+Method 2: Environment Configuration
+To permanently change the AMI for an environment:

+Edit the corresponding terraform.tfvars file:

+bash
+Copy
+vim environments/dev-UK/terraform.tfvars
+Add or update the ami_id variable:

+hcl
+Copy
+ami_id = "your-new-ami-id"
+Commit and push the changes

+Method 3: Default Configuration
+To change the default AMI for all environments:

+Edit variables.tf:

+bash
+Copy
+vim variables.tf
+Update the default value in the ami_id variable:

+hcl
+Copy
+variable "ami_id" {
+  description = "The AMI ID to use for the EC2 instance" type        = string default     = "ami-your-default-ami-id" # Update this line }
+Important Notes
+The Jenkins pipeline uses the following precedence for AMI selection:

+Jenkins parameter (highest priority)

+Environment-specific terraform.tfvars

+Default value from variables.tf

+After changing the AMI:

+The pipeline will automatically detect the change

+A new instance will be created with the new AMI

+The old instance will be terminated (if replacing)

+To verify AMI changes:

+Check the "Plan" stage output in Jenkins

+Review the "aws_instance.ami" attribute in the output

+Additional Configuration
+Other customizable parameters available through Jenkins or terraform.tfvars:

+instance_type (default: t3.medium)

+instance_name (default: terraform-ec2)

+environment (default: dev-UK)

+Support
+For assistance:

+Check pipeline console output for errors

+Review Terraform plan output

+Contact the Infrastructure team for critical issues

+Maintenance
+To destroy infrastructure:

+Run Jenkins job with TF_ACTION=destroy parameter

+Confirm destruction in the pipeline output